How to create a VPN server with Google Cloud

 While it's possible to set up a VPN server on your own hardware, using a cloud platform offers certain benefits.
 First, it gives you access to a wide range of server locations, which can be helpful if you're looking to access content that is restricted by geographic location.
 Plus, cloud platforms allow you to easily adjust your server resources as needed to ensure that your VPN server always runs smoothly.

-Google Cloud is another reliable cloud provider for creating virtual machines (VM), joining the ranks of such established platforms as AWS, Microsoft Azure, and Digital Ocean.
-Though Google Cloud hosting isn't entirely free, the provider does offer limited resources at no cost.
+Google Cloud is another reliable cloud provider for creating virtual machines (VM), joining the ranks of such established platforms as , , and Though Google Cloud hosting isn't entirely free, the provider does offer limited resources at no cost.

 The article details setting up a VPN server using the capabilities of GCP and the power of Meshnet.
 Meshnet provides secure connectivity and advanced traffic routing features, enabling seamless access to your VPN server from any location and device.